Errazuriz - Vallée de l'Aconcagua La Cumbre 2019

 About the wine:

 “Our best Syrah in terms of varietal character”—that’s how Francisco Baettig describes this Syrah, and I agree with him.
-Full-bodied and herbaceous, with notes of garrigue spices and black olives, fine tannins, and a touch more aroma and complexity thanks to the 4% Viognier.
+Full-bodied and herbaceous, with notes of garrigue spices and black olives, fine tannins, and a bit more aroma and complexity thanks to the 4% Viognier.
 2023–2030

 Descorchados